 “Even when I am old and gray, do not forsake me, O God, till I declare your power to the next generation, your might to all who are to come.”

 A gifted communicator with a Master of Arts in Theological Studies from Reformed Theological Seminary, Ashley has the ability to tackle challenging issues with creative and practical ministry applications.
 She served for four years as Director of Women’s Ministries at First Presbyterian Church in Jackson MS, where she led a wide variety of ministry initiatives.
 As the mother of a son with autism, Ashley has a personal passion to see families touched by disability reached with the good news of the gospel.
-Ashley and her husband, John, have three children and reside in Brandon, MS and attend Pear Orchard Presbyterian Church.
+Ashley and her husband, John, have three children and reside in Brandon, MS. They are members of Brandon Presbyterian Church.